NUS-IDS/painter/README.md

-# Reflective questions in ArtQuest
+# Asking Reflective Questions in ArtQuest

 This repository will host the resources and code designed for asking reflective questions in ArtQuest.

 A demo version is available at https://nlp-platform.online/artquest3/

-QANLI dataset is described in [TODO]
+QANLI dataset is described in https://arxiv.org/abs/1809.02922.
+This dataset was used to learn to convert (QA) pairs to declarative sentences.

-T5-large is available at [TODO]
+Most of our models are based on the Text-To-Text Transfer Transformer or T5 (https://huggingface.co/t5-large) described in this paper: https://jmlr.org/papers/volume21/20-074/20-074.pdf

 Guides based on which the generic cues and question templates were designed: